 “Whenever we played in a city which was usually on a Saturday night, we would scout out a church near our hotel in which we could worship the following morning.
 On this particular occasion we were playing in Madrid, Spain and the only church we could find close-by was a Catholic cathedral.
 The game was sold-out and we were enthusiastically received by all the Spanish fans.
-We stayed up late talking with fans and signing autographs, so were tired the next morning, but 5 of us walked together to attend the worship in the Catholic church.
-All of us were black and at 6’7″ I was the shortest man of the five attending.
-One of our players was 6’11”, so we stood out in a crowd just by our size alone.
+We stayed up late talking with fans and signing autographs, so were tired the next morning, but five of us walked together to attend the worship in the Catholic church.
+All of us were black and at six feet and seven inches I was the shortest man of the five.
+One of our players was six feet and eleven inches tall, so we stood out in a crowd just by our size alone.

 As we were walking to church we all acknowledged we had never worshiped in a Catholic church, and none of us either spoke or understood Spanish.
-We agreed to pick out one person sitting in front of us, and when he stood, we would stand; when he knelt we would kneel and when he would sit, we would sit and be quiet and reverent.
-That process was working well, and we were blending in with the worship in which we understood not one word of what was being said.
-About half way through the worship hour, the priest was speaking when he hesitated, and the man sitting in front of us whom we were following rose to his feet.
-As we had been previously doing, all 5 of us stood without noticing no one else was standing.
+We agreed to pick out one person sitting in front of us, and when he stood we would stand, when he knelt we would kneel, and when he would sit we would sit and be quiet and reverent.
+The plan was working well, and we were blending in with the worship in which we understood not one word of what was being said.
+About half-way through the worship hour the priest was speaking when he hesitated, and the man sitting in front of us whom we were following rose to his feet.
+As we had been previously doing, all five of us stood without noticing no one else was standing.
 All of a sudden the entire congregation exploded in loud, boisterous laughter, and we immediately sat down.
 I turned red with embarrassment, and it takes a lot to make a black man turn red!
 The remainder of the service we remained seated regardless of what the man in front of us did.

-As we were leaving the church at the conclusion, the priest was at the door and spoke to us in perfect English.
-He recognized we were 5 of the basketball players he had watched the night before and he thanked us for being present.
+As we were leaving the church at the conclusion the priest was at the door and spoke to us in perfect English.
+He recognized we were five of the basketball players he had watched the night before, and he thanked us for being present.
 I had to ask him why so many people thought it funny when we stood about half-way through the worship hour.

 He said, “Oh that was very funny!
 I was giving church announcements, and I announced we had a new member of the church family.
 A little baby boy was born last night into the church family, and his mother couldn’t be here, but would the father of the boy please stand up!!
-It was quite a sight to have you 5 men stand in addition to the father.”
+It was quite a sight to have you five men stand in addition to the father.”
 We all told him we don’t speak Spanish, and didn’t understand what we were doing.
 He said he already knew it and most in attendance also knew.”